Backrank mate (1 move)

 Sometimes other pieces can help with the back-rank mate:

-Here white can deliver back-rank mate with Rf8# The bishop on d6 protects the rook, and the queen on d3 guards the escape square on h7.
+Here White can deliver back-rank mate with Rd1#.
+The queen on e5 guards the escape square h2, and the pawn on e3 guards f2.

 The opponent's king is on the back-rank, with the escape squares on the next rank being blocked or controlled by your pieces.
 The back-rank is unprotected, protected insufficiently, or the pieces protecting it can be lured away.